johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

 So far this behaves the same as a local-only actor, we cannot access `score` directly because the properties are "actor isolated".
-This is the same as with local-only actors where actor mutable state is isolated by the actor.
+This is the same as with local-only actors where mutable state is isolated by the actor.
 Distributed actors however must also isolate immutable state, because the state itself may not even exist locally.
 Therefore, accessing `name` is also illegal on a distributed actor type, and would fail at compile time as shown below:

 ```swift
 let player: Player